Why Is HVAC Maintenance Important?

 It’s also important that you hire a skilled and experienced HVAC technician in order to truly make sure that your HVAC is getting the tune-up you expect.
 The technicians at Terry’s A/C & Heating will look at your HVAC system’s energy consumption, ventilation, and air quality to ensure that your system is performing to the best of its abilities.
 We also listen to you because we want to know if there’s a hot or cold room, if it can’t keep up in the summer or winter, if it has been making any funny sounds or putting off strange odors.
 We can get to work figuring out what needs to be done during a regular maintenance visit to keep your central air and heat in good repair.

 If you’re interested in receiving high-quality, thorough HVAC maintenance, then contact us today and see what we can do for you!
-We are headquartered in Richmond, Texas and serve the southwest Houston, Katy, Fulshear, Sugar Land and surrounding areas.
+We are headquartered in Richmond, Texas and serve the southwest Houston, Katy, Fulshear, Sugar Land and points nearby.